mahdi-yousef/PX4_SITL/Readme.md

 LOS direction stops rotating while range is closing, the two are on a collision course.
-In an image-based visual servoing scheme, the LOS is measured directly from the camera image rather than from a separate navigation/estimation solution — the target's pixel position *is* the LOS measurement.
+In an image-based visual servoing scheme, the LOS is measured directly from the camera image rather than from a separate navigation/estimation solution so the target's pixel position is the LOS measurement.

 The underlying PNG law is: